Ty-Waltz/bootstrap-task-management/README.md

 ## This is a small project meant to be used as an API for a task management application/website
 ### Once the code is downloaded, the home page will be the "index.html" file

-Use the "index.html file to open the webpage on your preferred web browser
+Use the "index.html file to open the webpage on your prefferred web browser
 ### Home Page
 This is the page you will land on once you run the application.
 Here, you will notice a few features.